Fade (audio engineering): Adjustments

-Fade times
+The level after applying an S-curve fade-in can be modeled as follows:

+Similarly, the level after applying an S-curve fade-out can be modeled as follows:

-It is also possible to apply different fade times to the out and in portions; which a standard crossfade would not allow you to apply.
-Appropriate fade-in time for a linear fade can be around 500ms; for the fade-out 500ms would also be affective.
-By having this longer fade it makes sure that everything is gentle as it gives the fade time to blend in and be less abrupt.
-To clear up plosive sounds created through vocals a fade-in can be used, but now it has to have a very short time of around 10ms.
-The fade time can always be adjusted by the engineer in order to locate the best time.
-It is important that the fade does not change the intelligibility or character of the sound too much.
-When the crossfade is longer than 10ms the standard linear fades are not always the best choice for music editing.
+Appropriate fade-in time for a gentle linear fade can be around 500 ms; for the fade-out 500 ms would also be effective.
+To clear up plosive sounds created through vocals, a quick fade-in with very short time of around 10 ms can be used.

 Crossfading

 A crossfader on a DJ mixer essentially functions like two faders connected side-by-side, but in opposite directions.
 A crossfader is typically mounted horizontally, so that the DJ can slide the fader from the extreme left (this provides 100% of sound source A) to the extreme right (this provides 100% of sound source B), move the fader to the middle (this is a 50/50 mix of sources A and B), or adjust the fader to any point in between.
 It allows a DJ to fade one source out while fading another source in at the same time.
-This is extremely useful when beatmatching two sources of audio (or more, where channels can be mapped to one of the two sides of the crossfader individually) such as phonograph records, compact discs or digital sources.
+In the perfect case, the crossfade would keep a constant output level.
+However, there is no standard on how this should be achieved.

 The technique of crossfading is also used in audio engineering as a mixing technique, particularly with instrumental solos.
-A mix engineer will often record two or more takes of a vocal or instrumental part and create a final version which is a composite of the best passages of these takes by crossfading between each track.
-In the perfect case, the crossfade would keep a constant output level, an important quality for a club DJ who is creating a seamless mix of dance tracks for dancers or a radio DJ seeking to avoid "dead air" (silence) between songs, an error that can cause listeners to change channels.
-However, there is no standard on how this should be achieved.
+A mix engineer will often record two or more takes of a vocal or instrumental part and create a final version which is a composite of the best passages of these takes by crossfading between takes.